The following image is a snapshot of ventilator graphics for an 80kg patient in the ICU intubated and mechanically ventilated.

 - The flow-time curve does not reach baseline (indicating that emptying is incomplete)

 The college makes sensible suggestions.
 One would need to decrease the respiratory rate in order for the flow to reach zero, to prevent gas trapping.
 One may also consider decreasing the tidal volume, while understanding the the combination of these two manoeuvrs may actually create even greater hypercapnea.
-Reducing the inspiratory time may result in decreased peak airway pressure,
+Reducing the inspiratory time may result in increased peak airway pressure, but will help increase the expiratory time, thereby increasing the total CO2 clearance.

 Differentials for this revolve around the airway resistance, and to a lesser extent the compliance of the whole circuit.
 This could be approached systematically: